What is stocktaking?

-The exact answer will vary widely from business to business, depending on the complexity of your inventory and a host of other external factors.
+The exact answer will vary widely from business to business, depending on the complexity of your inventory, whether you’re utilising cycle counting and a host of other external factors.
 However, there are a few things you should bear in mind when deciding how long you can leave until your next tally.

 There’s no single method that will work for every company — but there are lots of ways to improve how you record stock.
 Here are some tips to get started.

-Manual counts are prone to error, especially as your business grows.
+Manual counts are prone to error, especially as your company grows.
 Barcode scanning technology reduces these risks by allowing you to quickly record stock levels and store the data at the same time.
-A barcode scanner uses a light source, a lens, and light sensor to allow you to scan and view large amounts of data in one place.
+A barcode scanner uses a light source, a lens, and a light sensor to enable you to scan and view large amounts of data in one place.

-Distractions such as cell phones and background noise can mean that you miss important details.
+Distractions such as smartphones and background noise can mean that you miss important details.
 Cutting them out might seem cruel, but concentrating on the task at hand will help you finish the job quickly and efficiently.

-A messy, disorganised stockroom makes the process of counting stock difficult and can lead to increased mistakes.
-The more organised your warehouse is — preferably with labels to differentiate between items — the easier your count will be.
+A messy, disorganised stockroom slows things down and can lead to increased mistakes.
+The more organised your warehouse is — preferably with labels to differentiate between items — the easier everything will be.